KGeri201/THAPMU/README.md

 ## Story
 I wanted to monitor the temperature of several rooms and wanted to display all the measurements on one website.
-I also wanted to have it as cheap, easy to manufacture and to use as possible.
+I also wanted to have it as cheap, and as easy to manufacture and to use as possible.
 I searched on the internet and I found a very good looking sensor and ESP combo.
 It was not perfect but looked promising.
 I read the reviews about it and I was very disapointed.
 I thought, it should not be that hard to combine an ESP WLan module and a measurement instrument.
 I decided for an ESP-01 and for a BME280 sensor, because of his wide range of usability.
-To be as easy to use as possible I wanted to also add a serial adapter to the whole thing, to make the user able to flash the ESP easily, without the need of removing it from the board.
+To be as easy to use as possible I also wanted to add a serial adapter to the whole thing, to make the user able to flash the ESP easily, without the need of removing it from the board.
 But it was only a dream.
-I wanted to use the CH340C chip as a serial adapter, but I could not find any, which I was able to have in less than two months.
+I wanted to use the CH340C chip as a serial adapter, but I could not find any that I was able to have in less than two months.
 It was either sold out or the delivery would have taken more than my patience could handle.
 So sadly I had to make everything even cheaper and easier.
-I only gave a voltage regulator and a usb type c connector on to the board.
+I only put a voltage regulator and a usb type c connector on to the board.
 This should not be a huge problem, because the ESP needs to be flashed only once.
 To do this a seperate serial adapter is needed.
 (For you I even provided the layout and schematic of the PCB with a serial adapter.
 If you are lucky enough to get your hands on a CH340C, then you can make that version of this project.)

 ## Hardware
 This is a very simple project.
 As a basis I took inspiration of the [SparkFun Serial Basic Breakout - CH340C and USB-C](https://www.sparkfun.com/products/15096).
-I modified the circuit and the layout to fit the requirements of the esp and the sensor.
-I also replaced some of the electronics with their easier to get and easier to solder counterparts.
+I modified the circuit and the layout to fit the requirements of the ESP and the sensor.
+I also replaced some of the electronics with their easier-to-get and easier-to-solder counterparts.
 To keep the project as simple as possible I did not integrate the ESP and the sensor.
 They are both normal breakout boards to plug into the modified serial adapter.

 ## Software
-I found a [code](https://randomnerdtutorials.com/esp8266-nodemcu-mqtt-publish-bme280-arduino/) very similar and nearly perfect for my usecase.
+I found a [code](https://randomnerdtutorials.com/esp8266-nodemcu-mqtt-publish-bme280-arduino/) very similar and nearly perfect for my use.
 I only modified it a little to make it a perfect fit.

 ## Manual